Table of Contents

 cp /tmp/keycloak_pam.so /usr/lib/x86_64-linux-gnu/security/ chmod +x /usr/lib/x86_64-linux-gnu/security/keycloak_pam.so

-directory on Linux systems.
-Each service that utilizes PAM will have its own configuration file in this directory.
+on Linux systems.
+Each program that uses PAM will have its own file in that directory.

-A PAM configuration file dictates how authentication should be handled for that service and is made up of multiple lines, each representing a PAM rule.
+A pam configuration file specifies how authentication should be handled for that program and consists of multiple lines, each line representing one rule.
 A basic rule has the following format:

 <module-type> <control-flag> <module-path> <module-arguments>